 The initial risk adjustment model used in development of the readmissions pricing model was a logistic regression model, similar to the hospital acquired complications (HACs) risk adjustment model.
-To improve the model, IHACPA has evaluated logistic regression modelling, and developed and trialled a new risk adjustment model based on gradient boosting decision trees.
-Using existing and refined performance metrics, this new model shows substantial improvement in performance and better fit to data.
+To improve the model, IHACPA evaluated logistic regression modelling, and developed and trialled a new risk adjustment model based on gradient boosting decision trees.
+Using existing and refined performance metrics, this new model showed substantial improvement in performance and better fit to data than the previous logistic regression model.